JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/README.md

   stemming from user interation.
 - The controllers handle user input, observing changes in the view, manipulating the models and then updating the views.

+## Application Modes Context

+In the application, each MVC (Model-View-Controller) component for every module comprises an assembly of classes, each designed for a specific application mode:

+Standard Mode: Classes like GenModelStandard and GenControllerStandard are responsible for routine tasks like generating a single key or signature, without the complexity of benchmarking.
+Benchmarking Mode: Classes like GenModelBenchmarking and GenControllerBenchmarking specialize in processing and evaluating batches of operations, delivering detailed results for individual keys.
+Comparison Mode: Comparison classes, such as GenModelComparisonBenchmarking and GenControllerComparisonBenchmarking, enable comparative analysis across different key sizes, contrasting parameters and outcomes side by side.

+This pattern extends to the view assembly for key generation, as well as the respective assemblies for signatures modules.

 ## Maven Configuration